SomeWeekendReading/someweekendreading.github.io/_posts/2025-10-06-doctorow-on-ai.md

 That will be very, very ugly.

-As for what one might see next, Doctorow offered this advice to the head of LLM AI usage at a university:
+As for what one might see next, Doctorow offered this advice to the head of LLM AI strategy at Cornell, for the university's benefit as an institution:

 > Plan for a future where you can buy __GPUs for ten cents on the dollar,__ where there's a
 > __buyer's market for hiring skilled applied statisticians,__ and where there's a ton of
-> extremely promising open source models that have barely been optimized and have vast
+> __extremely promising open source models that have barely been optimized__ and have vast
 > potential for improvement.

 > AI isn't going to wake up, become superintelligent and turn you into